jaykomarraju/scannorder.co/README.md

-# scannorder.co
+# Scannorder

-## What is it?

-Scannorder is a simple web app that allows you to scan a QR code and then place an order at a restaurant.
-It's a simple way to order food at the restaurant.
-POS systems are expensive and not all restaurants have them.
-Scannorder is a simple way to allow restaurants to take orders without having to buy a POS system.
+Scannorder is a web application that allows customers to scan a QR code and place orders at restaurants.
+It's an affordable alternative to Point of Sale (POS) systems for restaurants looking to digitize their operations.
+Scannorder enables restaurants to manage their orders, collect payments, and handle rewards, all within a single platform.

-It is way for restaurants to take orders, collect payments and manage rewards.

-Restaurant owners can create a menu and then share the QR code with their customers.
-Customers can scan the QR code and then place an order.
-The restaurant owner can then see the order and then prepare the order.

-The restaurant owner can also collect payments and manage rewards.
+## Problem Statement
+Scannorder is a web app that simplifies the restaurant ordering process for both customers and restaurant owners.
+By enabling customers to scan a QR code and place orders from their phone, it reduces the need for physical menus and paper receipts.
+Additionally, it provides restaurant owners with an easy-to-use interface for managing their inventory, tracking orders, and collecting payments.

+## How It Works
+Scannorder works as follows:

+## Customer Story:
+- The customer logs in with their phone number and receives a one-time password (OTP).
+- The customer scans the restaurant's QR code to view the menu and selects their items.
-The customer can also pay for the order using a credit card or a debit card.
+- The customer places the order and submits payment using a credit/debit card or other digital payment methods.
-The customer can redeem rewards for the order.
-The customer can send rewards to other customers.
+- The customer can also send rewards to other customers by phone number.

--- consolidate above into an engineering problem statement with no redundant information and a clear description of the problem you are solving: "Scannorder is a simple web app that allows you to scan a QR code and then place an order at a restaurant.
-It's a simple way to order food at the restaurant.
-Scannorder is a simple way to allow restaurants to take orders without having to buy a POS system.
-It is way for restaurants to take orders, collect payments and manage rewards."

-## How does it work?

-Customer Story:
-- Login with Phone Number(OTP)
-- View Menu
-- Select Items
-- Place Order
-- Submit Payment
-- Send Rewards to other customers by phone number

-Restaurant Story:
+## Restaurant Story:
-- Login with Email and Password
-- Register Restaurant Profile
-- Add Menu
-- Add Payment Methods
+- The restaurant owner logs in with their email and password to register their restaurant profile.
-- Add Rewards Percentage: percentage of order value that can be shared to a different user as rewards on purchase of the same restaurant
+- The restaurant owner adds their menu, payment methods, and rewards percentage (percentage of order value that can be shared with a different user as rewards on the purchase of the same restaurant).
-- View Orders
-- Complete Orders
-- Collect Payments
-- View Rewards
-- View Analytics
+- The restaurant owner views and completes orders, collects payments, and manages their inventory.
+- The restaurant owner can view analytics on their sales and customer feedback.

+## Technologies Used
+Scannorder is built using React, Firebase, and Stripe API.
+React is a popular JavaScript library for building user interfaces.
+Firebase is a backend service that provides authentication, database, storage, and cloud functions.
+Stripe API is used to process payments and manage rewards.

+## Contributing
+Contributions to Scannorder are welcome.
+To contribute, please fork the repository and submit a pull request.